pantheon-systems/documentation/source/content/guides/filesystem/05-tmp.md

 <Alert title="Warning" type="danger">

-In general, there's no need for temporary files to persist across application containers.
-Using a different plugin or module is preferred to taking the performance hit caused by the workaround below.
+There's generally no need for temporary files to persist across application containers.
+You can use a different plugin or module to avoid a performance hit that accompanies the workaround below.

 </Alert>